16 min read

-Unlike standard interviews, these conversations go beyond operational knowledge — they assess your ability to shape a company’s future, navigate market challenges and drive long-term growth.
+Unlike standard interviews, C-suite conversations evaluate your ability to shape a company’s future, lead through change and drive long-term growth.

 A C-suite executive is a senior leader responsible for shaping and executing an organization’s strategy at the highest level.